interactive-data-language/HTMLizer/README.md

 This is a modern replacement to the old extension **idl_to_html**.

 ## Accuracy

-The overall accuracy of this colorizer is pretty good.
-It will have troubles if you don't follow best practices outlined in the [IDL contributing guide](https://github.com/interactive-data-language/ContribGuide).
+The overall accuracy of highlighting the code with this is extension is pretty good.
+It will have troubles if you don't follow best practices outlined in the [IDL contributing guide](https://github.com/interactive-data-language/ContribGuide) and if you use goofy syntax that is not easy to read.
+This does perform better than the official ENVI documentation online for some cases.

 ## Usage